spacetypeco/generative-typography-SU20/tutorials/4-glitching.md

 }
 ```

-For folks looking for smoother and more predictable "randomness", Perlin noise is a great tool to be aware of :)
+Before we get into glitching, I'd like to introduce a similar tool which gives us a smoother and more predictable "randomness" – Perlin noise :)

-Here's an series of x values from [0, width], calculated using `random` vs. `noise`:
+Here's a series of x values from [0, width], calculated using `random` vs. `noise`:

 ![](https://lh3.googleusercontent.com/pw/ACtC-3fRi4pbuti0tfeus8rodAqZIS12iUdTVBrTbd9tg4n2G4y4H482MRZ-SqzWKjYY3Zxqru5l3XTcbKe0sxy8kIoi-gCiFNw8qu6yUORme2EGy9siXvC1unGsTEBVyaHVz1A9L0PoDSsuhYQGZTfk0XwfDg=s600-no)